IDSIA/sacred/config_v2.md

 * Classes and functions can be put in the config, but only the full name will be saved with the Observers.

-* We have a Config object now, and all the command lines updates are done at the end of the constructor.
-The Experiment does not modify the Config object unless specifically asked by the user, with the `ex.run(config_updates=...)` for example.
+* We have a Config object now, and all the command lines updates are done when the experiement starts.
+It's also possible to trigger the command line updates manually by calling a config method if the user wants extra flexibility (no more config hooks).

 * The idiomatic way to use this new API is to craft the `Config` object, update it from the command line, and then unpack it progressively as you call functions with the unpack operator `**`, because a `Config` will be a subclass of `dict` (I hope it doesn't come back to bite us later).
 Of course if your experiment is very big, you'll end up with a very big config object that will be given at the start, but that's to be expected of a computer program.